NithinJakrebet/cse478ec/README.md

 - When the brush on the stacked chart changes the time range, smoothly update the beeswarm points (add/remove points, or move them).
 - When the lasso selection changes (including clearing it), animate the grouped bar chart to show/hide bars.

-## Extra Credit Opportunities (Optional)

-- **Extra Credit #1 (+1):** Animate the axes and legends in sync with attribute changes.
-For example, when changing the Distribution Attribute in the beeswarm, move the points and simultaneously update the axis scale and ticks with a nice transition.
-- **Extra Credit #2 (+1):** Use a more sophisticated layout or shape for the beeswarm (e.g., add jitter vertically) and animate point rearrangements smoothly.
-- **Extra Credit #3 (+2):** Add a toggle to show another type of distribution visualization in place of the stacked chart (e.g., a small multiples view or a heatmap), and animate the change between chart types.

-A maximum of 3 extra credit points may be awarded.

 ## Grading and Submission

 - Your solution should be clear, functional, and well-structured.